Moehringia lateriflora: Distribution

-Moehringia lateriflora, commonly known as the bluntleaf sandwort, is a plant species native to Europe, Asia, the northern United States and most of Canada.
-It has been reported from every province and territory in Canada except the Northwest Territories, as well as every state in the northern half of the US, including Alaska, plus New Mexico and from Saint Pierre & Miquelon.
-It is also reported from Russia, China, Korea, Mongolia, Japan, Kazakhstan, Finland, Sweden, Norway, Latvia, Estonia, Belarus, Ukraine.
+Moehringia lateriflora has a wide holarctic distribution.
+In North America, it has been reported from Saint Pierre and Miquelon, every province and territory in Canada except the Northwest Territories, and the northern half of the United States, extending southward to New Mexico.
+Its distribution across Asia includes Russia, Korea, Mongolia, Japan, Kazakhstan, and nine provinces across northern China.
+In Europe, M. lateriflora is native to Finland, Sweden, Norway, Latvia, Estonia, Lithuania, Belarus, Ukraine, and European Russia.